 What happens to your sample?

 Your specialist should tell you what will happen to your sample.
 It’s routinely stored in case it’s needed in the future.
 Improvements in technology may mean that further tests can be done in the future.

 Before you have a genetic test, you should have genetic counselling.
-This could be with an FH professional such as your doctor or nurse, or it could be with a genetics counsellor or a doctor or nurse, they can help you to understand:
+This could be with an FH professional such as your doctor or nurse, or it could be with a genetics counsellor at a specialist clinic.
+They can help you to understand: